rawiriblundell/sh_libpath/CONTRIBUTING.md

 ### Portability

 This project will try to code on the more portable side.
-Perhaps not strictly portable, but at least in a way that it can be refactored up or down the portability scale.
+Perhaps not strictly portable, but at least in a way that it can be refactored up or down the portability scale as/when required.

 Fundamentally: POSIX plus named arrays as a minimum.

+### Compartmentalisation

+I was just looking for an excuse to use that word.

+One of the flaws - I think - with some of the other shell library projects, is that they get bogged down with too much re-use.
+And so you get library upon library upon library dependant on one-another.
+For example, one function supplied by this project is `write()`, which fixes the mess of `echo` and the verbosity of `printf` for everyday use.
+You'd think that such a function would be re-used throughout other library files, and you'd be wrong.

+This practise should be heavily discouraged.

+Each library file should be as self-contained as possible, and should not require the inclusion of any other library.
+This ultimately keeps the end-user interface simple, it ultimately keeps the core functions of `import()` and `from()` simple, it improves code re-use and derivative works, and it doesn't bog the codebase down with frustrating and highly obnoxious namespacing.

 ### Scoping variables